Intent signals: The difference between signals and high intent

-Today, nearly all businesses rely on intent data in some shape or form, and for good reason.
+Today, nearly all B2B marketers have seen success when using intent data to achieve their goals, and it's not hard to see why.
 Intent data is the gateway to hyper-personalised, highly targeted marketing campaigns that deliver actual results.
-It's no surprise, then, that 65 percent of B2B companies plan to invest more in buyer intent data to overcome their lead generation challenges.
+It's no surprise, then, that 65% of B2B companies plan to invest more in buyer intent data to overcome their lead generation challenges.

 But, in the face of third-party data depreciation, understanding a prospect’s “intent” with your business requires more than just understanding their Google Search activity.
 Much more.